Ajaykandibedala/Job-Mela-Simple-React-App/README.md

 ## Getting Started

-To get started with SeekJob locally, follow these steps:
+To get started with Jonmela locally, follow these steps:

 1. Clone this repository: